g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 | C5      | S2   | CE5-2  | BGP         | ge-0/0/1            | 512,523 | S1-S2, S2-S3 | R3  |
 | C5      | S3   | CE5-3  | BGP         | ge-0/0/8            | 513,523 | S1-S3, S2-S3 | R5  |

-With this, we can follow to the configuration.
+With that out of the way, we can jump into the configuration.

-Our goal is ensure the full connectivity between the sites, in other words, the customer wants a fully-mesh connection.
+Our goal is to ensure full connectivity between the sites.
+In other words, the customer wants a full-mesh topology.

-This article will be very simple, and I will configure only one circuit of each customer to show you.
+This article will be very straightforward.
+I will walk you through the configuration of one circuit for each customer as an example.

-Let's start on CE4-1 to CE4-2 circuit, using the VLAN 412.
+Let's start with the CE4-1 to CE4-2 circuit, using VLAN 412.

-First, let's configure the interface:
+First, let's configure the PE-CE interface:
 ```
 set interfaces ge-0/0/7 description to-CE4-1
 set interfaces ge-0/0/7 flexible-vlan-tagging